Life-cycle greenhouse gas emissions of energy sources: Cutoff points of calculations and estimates of how long plants last

 Because most emissions from wind, solar and nuclear are not during operation, if they are operated for longer and generate more electricity over their lifetime then emissions per unit energy will be less.
 Therefore, their lifetimes are relevant.

 Wind farms are estimated to last 30 years: after that the carbon emissions from repowering would need to be taken into account.
 Solar panels from the 2010s may have a similar lifetime: however how long 2020s solar panels (such as perovskite) will last is not yet known.
 Some nuclear plants can be used for 80 years, but others may have to be retired earlier for safety reasons.
 As of 2020 more than half the world's nuclear plants are expected to request license extensions, and there have been calls for these extensions to be better scrutinised under the Convention on Environmental Impact Assessment in a Transboundary Context.

 Some coal-fired power stations may operate for 50 years but others may be shut down after 20 years, or less.
 According to one 2019 study considering the time value of GHG emissions with techno-economic assessment considerably increases the life cycle emissions from carbon intensive fuels such as coal.

 Lifecycle emissions from heating

 For residential heating in almost all countries emissions from natural gas furnaces are more than from heat pumps.
 But in some countries, such as the UK, there is an ongoing debate in the 2020s about whether it is better to replace the natural gas used in residential central heating with hydrogen, or whether to use heat pumps or in some cases more district heating.

-Fossil gas bridge fuel controversy

-As of 2020 whether natural gas should be used as a "bridge" from coal and oil to low carbon energy, is being debated for coal-reliant economies, such as India, China and Germany.
-Germany, as part of its Energiewende transformation, declares preservation of coal-based power until 2038 but immediate shutdown of nuclear power plants, which further increased its dependency on fossil gas.